 The task of the 1st is To Be.
 A heavily-loaded 1st house is typical for driven people, people who feel they are on a mission, who must simply act.
 Much of how this works out depends on the nature of the ascendent plus whatever signs might also be included in the 1st house (intercepted houses, for example).
 A chart with a Mercury/Virgo/Gemini theme will incline the native toward a much more obviously Mercurial expression of self.
 The native might be a writer, an obvious ‘Mercury’-type profession, but the point of this house is that you can rather easily identify the person ‘as’ something.
 For those with Neptune here, of course, that might become more problematic; the native might spend their entire lifetime projecting their personality onto others, all the while ‘confused’ about who they ‘are,’ when in fact, they are rather obviously Neptunian.

 The goal for the person with 1st house planets might not seem simple to them; after all, they are on the inside, looking out, but to us, it’s pretty obvious that what they’re here to do is to ‘be’ themselves.
 “But,” you wonder, “aren’t we all here to ‘be’ ourselves?”
-And the answer is, yes, of course we are, but being ourselves doesn’t become the focus of a lifetime with other houses.
+And the answer is, yes, of course we are, but the process of self-definition, of knowing who we are, doesn’t become the focus of a lifetime with other houses.
 The focus of your lifetime will be determined by which houses are most heavily tenanted.
-Most people have planets spread out across part of the chart; fewer have a focus in one quadrant.
-The 1st house focus will compel the native to live out their very own path, and yet you’ll frequently find the 1st house person fighting to be themselves and to remain free of others’ definitions.
+Most people have planets spread out across quadrants of the chart; fewer have a focus in one quadrant.
+The 1st house focus will compel the native to live out their very own path, and yet you’ll frequently find the 1st house person fighting to be themselves and to remain free of others’ definitions, even as they are swayed by others’ ideas of who they might be.

 This is not unlike Aquarius’ journey, but independence and freedom are intellectual concepts for Aquarius in ways dissimilar to the issues of the 1st house.
 Freedom of thought, action, and self-perception are the lifeblood of the 1st house, and are frequently denied, making the task of a lifetime self-definition.
 If you are a first house native, or identify yourself as such, and find that you have dominating siblings or family members, just know that this is normal.
 This is part of your task, to find your way on your terms.
 How you go about doing that will be indicated by the planet ruling the ascendent, how it’s aspected, and if the planets in your first are allowed expression, or if they’re somehow curtailed.